 This course is an exegetical study of selected general epistles, Hebrews through Jude.
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand

 CHR 326 Jesus of Nazareth

 This course is a historical overview and interpretive study of the life of Jesus, with particular attention given to recent scholarly discussion.